 The neurotransmitter dopamine plays a major role in Parkinson’s disease.
 Dopamine is a key chemical player in a person’s ability to control motion and coordination.
 Over time, a person with Parkinson’s disease will produce less and less dopamine.
-The most common symptoms associated with Parkinson’s disease are slow movement, tremors, limb and core body stiffness, and problems balancing.
+The most common symptoms associated with Parkinson’s disease are:

 How Are Parkinson’s Disease and Substance Use Disorders Linked?

-TIME has reported on one of the most tragic and bizarre but ultimately medically useful set of facts ever to play out in a human interest story.
-In California, in 1982, a 42-year-old, George Carillo, was admitted to the hospital due to complications related to his recent heroin abuse.
+The first known case of drug-induced Parkinson’s disease occurred in California, in 1982.
+A 42-year-old man, George Carillo, was admitted to the hospital due to complications related to his recent heroin abuse.
 The attending emergency room doctors were surprised that Carillo was presenting with symptoms of Parkinson’s disease, a health condition that affects one in every 100 Americans over 60 years of age.
-It is especially rare to diagnose Parkinson’s disease in a person younger than 50 years of age.
 In the emergency room, Carillo was mute, drooling, and his muscles appeared to be frozen.
-These symptoms were shocking to the attending chief neurologist, Dr. J. William Langston.
-This emergency room visit would in time change the lives of Carillo, Dr. Langston, and countless others affected by Parkinson’s disease.
+These symptoms were shocking to the attending chief neurologist, Dr. J. William Langston as it is especially rare to diagnose Parkinson’s disease in a person younger than 50 years of age.

-Dr. Langston was able to find some other individuals who had consumed the same batch of heroin as Carillo, six others in total.
-They all had similar symptoms.
-The case got the attention of the nation, specifically Parkinson’s disease researchers and drug abuse specialists.
-Soon, research revealed that the heroin Carillo consumed contained a chemical known as MPTP, which is chemically close to MPPP, an ingredient in the potent pain reliever Demerol.
-MPTP caused the brain of the affected heroin users to act similarly to the brains of people with Parkinson’s disease.
-Stated otherwise, the MPTP attacked the substantia nigra complex in the brain of the heroin users.
-Again, the substantia nigra is an area that plays a critical role in dopamine production and functionality, and thereby coordination.
+The substantia nigra is an area that plays a critical role in dopamine production and functionality, and thereby coordination.
 The symptoms that people with Parkinson’s disease experience, as well as the symptoms that the affected heroin users faced, typically occur when a person loses 80 percent or more of the neurons in the substantia nigra.
 In short, MPTP radically destroyed the neurons in this area of the brain in the individuals who had consumed the heroin batch at issue.

 Methamphetamine and Amphetamine Abuse and Parkinson’s Disease